 For three decades, Burlington was at the forefront of municipally-led activism that put people and the planet before short-term profits.
-City officials – led by progressive Mayors Bernie Sanders and Peter Clavelle – partnered with nonprofit organizations, citizens, and employee-owned companies and cooperatives to build a resilient local economy that has become a model for other communities around the country.
-In the wake of several political and economic shakeups in the mid-2000s, neoliberal politicians began gaining ground on the city council and pushing a pro-privatization, pro-development agenda.
-This culminated with the election of Democratic mayor Miro Weinberger in 2012.
+City officials partnered with nonprofit organizations, citizens, and employee-owned companies and cooperatives to build a resilient local economy that has become a model for other communities around the country.
+In the wake of several political and economic shakeups in the mid-2000s, there has been a growing opposition to Burlington’s progressive, people-first politics in favor of a more traditional neoliberal approach that is pro-privatization and pro-development.

 With this historical lens in place, we believe that the city of Burlington is at a moment in time where a movement is building to return to our shared vision and values that center interconnected issues of racial bias, structural inequality, gentrification, privatization of public assets, demolition of 200 affordable homes and severely degraded health and safety in thousands more affordable homes near the Burlington-owned airport, and the devaluing our public schools and public spaces.